 While this may very well be true, outright blaming a friend, colleague, or significant other for hurting your feelings can lead them to be defensive and escalate an argument.
 This is especially important because we can sometimes make assumptions about the other person’s intent and feelings at the time that may not be accurate.

 A better strategy for our students (and us) to learn is to explain how we feel and what made us feel that way without blaming the other person.

 This communication activity shows students examples of expressing feelings in an argument without blaming the other person.

-Two of our Zoo U communication worksheets are great introductions to this communication strategy.
-I Statements give students a clear template for stating their feelings by saying “I feel”…”when you”… “and I want…” and You Statements offer a template for responding to I Statements by saying “You sound”… “because I”… “and I will…”
+Optional: Our I Statements worksheets (adapted from Zoo U) give students a clear template for stating their feelings by saying “I feel”…”when you”… “and I want…” and You Statements offer a template for responding to I Statements by saying “You sound”… “because I”… “and I will…”